prataprc/prataprc.github.io.v1/_contents/sudoku-in-erlang.rst

 .. sourcecode:: bash

-    # SMP enabled
-    $ bin/sudoku -c 3 -n 94 -d 60 -s 1123 -benchmark
+    $ bin/sudoku -c 3 -n 94 -d 60 -s 1123 -benchmark # SMP disabled

 Above command generates puzzles of complexity 3, 9x9 sudoku table, populating 60% of the slots.
 Same seed value will generate same set of tables.
 The script outputs three columns,

-* first column - no. of puzzles solved.
+* `first column`, no. of puzzles solved.
-* second-column - time taken to solve sequentially.
+* `second-column` time taken to solve sequentially.
-* third-column - time taken to solve parallel, one erlang-process for each puzzle.
+* `third-column` time taken to solve parallel, one erlang-process for each puzzle.

-I am using dual core atom netbook (1.6Ghz) to run this script.

-Then again, the same script is executed with same switches but SMP (multi-core) disabled.
-Change the `bin/sudoku` script as,
+`bin/sudoku` was executed in SMP disabled mode by adding the following header in the beginning.

 .. sourcecode:: erl